 Yes.
 Many faculty, staff, and students have children.

 What's the deadline?

-You can apply to the program with an undergraduate degree, earning your Master's degree in the course of the Doctoral program of work.
-If you have a Master's degree, you will be encouraged to submit course waiver requests to the Graduate Advisor if you are admitted.
-While most of our students have their degrees in Sociology, we have a number who enter the program with degrees in other fields.
+Students can apply to the program with an undergraduate degree, earning their master's degree in the course of the doctoral program of work.
+If they have a master's degree, they will be encouraged to submit course waiver requests to the graduate advisor if admitted.
+While most students have their degrees in Sociology, there are a number who enter the program with degrees in other fields.